bcgov/hcap/docs/ssl-certificates-renewal.md

-# SSL Certificates Renewal Process
+# SSL certificates Renewal Process

-SSL Certificates for the Dev and Test environments are automatically renewed using let's encrypt through a tool called openshift-acme.
+SSL certificates for the Dev and Test environments are automatically renewed using let's encrypt through a tool called openshift-acme.

 ## Openshift-ACME